-Hey Forest Vance here from the Body Weight Strong Program.
-I am going to show you a great progression to get your first Pistol Squat.
+Hey, Forest Vance here from the Body Weight Strong Program.
+I will show you an excellent progression to get your first Pistol Squat.

-The Pistol Squat is an advanced one leg lower body exercise.
-It’s a perfect example of the type of movement that we use in the Body Weight Strong Program.
+The Pistol Squat is an advanced one-leg lower body exercise.
+It’s a perfect example of the movement we use in the Body Weight Strong Program.

-A lot of people can’t do the pistol squat but a lot of people actually have the strength and have the mobility and the flexibility to do it, it’s just a matter of activating the muscles at the right time using some basic tips and stuff like that.
+Many people can’t do the pistol squat, but many people have the strength, mobility, and flexibility to do it.
+It’s just a matter of activating the muscles correctly using some essential tips.

-I am going to show you the progressions that I have used with lots of people.
+I will show you the progressions I have used with lots of people.

 CLICK HERE to watch the YouTube video.

-First thing that we will do is like a two leg version.
-A normal body weight squat you are probably somewhere around shoulder width apart and it looks something like this:
+The first thing that we will do is like a two-leg version.
+In a regular bodyweight squat, you are probably somewhere around shoulder width apart, and it looks something like this:

 Normal Body Weight Squat

-Pistol Squat is a little different of a movement pattern.
+Pistol Squat is a little different in the movement pattern.

-To get you adjusted to that, I am going to get you to bring your feet closer than hip width, almost touching.
-Knees are tucked in over the toes and you can probably grab a little kettlebell weight for this one as you practice and you are going to sit back and sit all the way down as you squat.
+To adjust to that, I will contact you to bring your feet closer than hip-width, almost touching.
+Knees are tucked in over the toes, and you can probably grab a little kettlebell weight for this one as you practice, and you are going to sit back and sit all the way down as you squat.

 Two Legged Squat

 With Pistol Squat, it’s a little bit different.
-You are not using a huge external load typically.
+You are not using a substantial external load typically.
 It’s okay to round your back.
-You are just going to do few of those and you are going to get warmed up as you sit nice and low with your two leg pistol squat.
+You will do a few of those and get warmed up as you sit nice and low with your two-leg Pistol squat.

 I have a suspension trainer right here.
-You will need a partner, somebody that you can hold on as you practice the movement pattern.
-It’s just going to be holding onto something and get yourself in position.
+You will need a partner, somebody you can hold on to as you practice the movement pattern.
+It’s just going to be holding onto something and getting yourself in position.

-I am going to sit back, bring my foot up and stand up.
-I got to make sure I breathe as I get back to the top.
-I am bracing my abs and I breathe out through my mouth as I stand up.
+I will sit back, bring my foot up and stand up.
+And I must ensure I breathe as I get back to the top.
+I am bracing my abs, breathing out through my mouth as I stand up.
 Practice some of those assisted pistols squats.

 I am going to start by sitting on a box and standing up.
-I am going to sit down onto the box, the one I have here is probably a little bit high for me but it’s okay, it depends on how much stronger you are when you are starting.
+I am going to sit down on the box.
+It depends on how much stronger you are when you start.
+The one I have here is probably a little bit high for me, but it’s okay.

-I am going to sit onto the box and I am going to stand up and drive through that heel and then sit back with both feet.
-I put my foot up, bracing the abs and stand up and I am going to sit back down.
+I am going to sit onto the box, and I am going to stand up and drive through that heel and then sit back with both feet.
+I put my foot up, bracing my abs, and stand up, and I am going to sit back down.

 Again, those are the little progressions.
-We have the two leg pistol, the assisted pistol, and the box pistol.
-Now we are going to do the real pistol squat.
+We have the two-leg Pistol, the assisted Pistol, and the box pistol.
+Now we are going to do the actual Pistol squat.

-Same idea here, I am balancing on one foot.
-I am going to have my eyes focusing on the point in front of me.
-I am going to bring my foot up towards that point and take a breath in and brace the abs, sit all the way down and stand all the way up.
-That’s how your pistol squat looks like.
+Same idea here; I am balancing on one foot.
+I will have my eyes focusing on the point in front of me.
+I am going to bring my foot up towards that point, take a breath in, brace my abs, sit down, and stand up.
+That’s what your pistol squat looks like.

-There’s a quick little progression, go through those 3 exercises.
+You can start working pistol squats into your body weight training program today.
+There’s a quick little progression; go through those three exercises.
 Make sure that you are mastering one before you go on to the next one.
-You can start working pistol squats into your body weight training program today.

-If you liked this progression, then make sure to check out Body Weight Strong for more progression, exercises and workouts that require no equipment:
+If you liked this progression, then make sure to check out Body Weight Strong for more advancement, exercises, and workouts that require no equipment: